Soviet submarine K-324

-K-324 was a Soviet Navy Victor III-class submarine in reserve since 1997.
+K-324 was a Victor III-class submarine of the Russian Navy and previously the Soviet Navy.
 It was assigned to the Northern Fleet.
+It was removed from service in 2000 and scrapped in 2005.

 Service history

 K-324's keel was laid down on 29 February 1980 at Komsomolsk Shipyard in Komsomolsk-on-Amur in the Russian Far East.
 It was launched on 7 October 1980 and commissioned on 30 December 1980.
 It was the seventh submarine of the class built at Komsomolsk.

 Collision

 In 1981, K-324 collided with an unidentified submarine of the Sturgeon class, purportedly USS Drum, in Peter the Great Bay, not far from Vladivostok.
 The submarine was heavily damaged, to all reports.
 The United States government denied any of their submarines were in the area, and no US submarine reported any damage during that time period, but the Soviets reported none of their submarines were in the Bay aside from K-324.

 Fleet transfer and operations

 K-324 transited across the Arctic in November and was officially transferred to the Northern Fleet on 3 December 1982.